Orange Shrimp - Neocaridina spp

 pH: 6.5–8.0

-Hardness: Moderately soft to hard; GH and KH should be present for healthy moulting
+Hardness: Moderately soft to hard; stable GH and KH are important

 Temperament & Tank Mates: